awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

     + **Key** – `kubernetes.io/role/elb`
     + **Value** – `1`

   If the subnet role tags aren't explicitly added, the Kubernetes service controller examines the route table of your cluster VPC subnets\.
 This is to determine if the subnet is private or public\.
 We recommend that you don't rely on this behavior\.
 Rather, explicitly add the private or public role tags\.
-The AWS load balancer controller doesn't examine route tables\.
+The AWS Load Balancer Controller doesn't examine route tables\.
 It also requires the private and public tags to be present for successful auto discovery\.

 **Considerations**
-+ The [AWS Load Balancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) creates ALBs and the necessary supporting AWS resources whenever a Kubernetes ingress resource is created on the cluster with the `kubernetes.io/ingress.class: alb` annotation\.
++ The [https://github.com/kubernetes-sigs/aws-load-balancer-controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) creates ALBs and the necessary supporting AWS resources whenever a Kubernetes ingress resource is created on the cluster with the `kubernetes.io/ingress.class: alb` annotation\.
 The ingress resource configures the ALB to route HTTP or HTTPS traffic to different pods within the cluster\.
 To ensure that your ingress objects use the AWS Load Balancer Controller, add the following annotation to your Kubernetes ingress specification\.
 For more information, see [Ingress specification](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/ingress/spec/) on GitHub\.

   ```
   annotations:
       kubernetes.io/ingress.class: alb
   ```
 **Note**
-If you're load balancing to IPv6 pods, add the following annotation to your ingress spec\.
-You can only load balance over IPv6 to IP targets, not instance targets\.
-Without this annotation, load balancing is over IPv4\.
+If you're load balancing to `IPv6` pods, add the following annotation to your ingress spec\.
+You can only load balance over `IPv6` to IP targets, not instance targets\.
+Without this annotation, load balancing is over `IPv4`\.

   ```
   alb.ingress.kubernetes.io/ip-address-type: dualstack